lupuuss/Mokkery/README.md

 #### Soft modes family

-By default `verify` uses `Verify.soft`.
+By default `verify` uses `VerifyMode.soft`.
 It checks only if calls from the verification block happened and marks all matching calls as verified.

 ```kotlin